Table of Contents

 First Published – Whenever!

-Reading your favorite book can be a balm on your soul.
-Often these books will not only take us to faraway worlds, but we are also transported back to the time we first read them.
+Reading your favorite book can be a balm for your soul.
+Often these books will not only take us to faraway worlds but we are also transported back to the time we first read them.
 A favored book is like an old friend, comfortable and calming to be around.
-If you find yourself lacking motivation, then reading your favorite book can remind you on an emotional, psychological level of who you are, specially during the times you feel lost.
+If you find yourself lacking motivation, then reading your favorite book can remind you on an emotional, and psychological level of who you are, especially during the times you feel lost.
 There is a certain safety and pleasure in rereading the books we love.
 Granted, it may not be the strongest force to get motivated.
-But, sometimes treating yourself to a familiar book can be just what your soul needs to get refreshed!
+But, sometimes, treating yourself to a familiar book can be just what your soul needs to get refreshed!

 Liked this Blog?
-Read Top 10 must-watch motivational movies for students
+Read Need of motivational quotes for students to study hard

 Q1.
 What are some other popular motivational books to read?